 - What community opportunities are available?

-The Honors Program comes with exclusive access to the honors lounge in the library.
-This space is full of couches, bean bags, hot cocoa and things to make studying together fun.
-This is a great place to hang out with your honors family.
+The Honors Program comes with exclusive access to the honors lounge in the library complete with couches, bean bags and hot cocoa.
+This space has been designed to encourage studying together and a great place to hang out with your honors family.
 There are also social events scattered throughout the year including occasional trips, parties, and gatherings.
-Honors students tend to form community quickly as freshmen in the Intro to Honors class.
-Friend connections form quickly out of this experience and continue throughout your college career.
+Honors students tend to form community quickly as freshmen in the Intro to Honors class and develop friendships that continue throughout your college career.